Sameness Entices, but Novelty Enchants in Fanfiction Online: Data Methods

-where $\boldsymbol{f_i}$ is the vector representation of a fanfiction, and $\boldsymbol{f_i^{(c)}}$ is the centroid of the vector space defined with respect of this fanfiction.

-LDA provides our second measure of novelty, characterizing documents in terms of topics, or co-occuring word patterns.
-Similar to the TF--IDF, for each work, we construct a feature space consisting of the topic distributions of the works published before it, and define the \emph{topic novelty} score $s_{i}^{(\mathrm{topic})}$ as the Jensen-Shannon Distance (JSD; \cite{klingenstein2014civilizing}) between the fanfiction's topic distribution and the center of the feature space:
+In line with many existing researches such as \cite{klingenstein2014civilizing,barron2018individuals,horvat2018role}, we extract features from the works using the Latent Dirichlet Allocation (LDA)~\cite{blei2003latent}, characterizing documents in terms of topics, or co-occuring word patterns.
+We construct document-term matrices with each fanfiction work as a row, and each term in the vocabulary as a column.
+For each work, we fit a LDA model on all fanfiction published in the same fandom within the past 6 months from when it was published.
+We therefore construct a feature space consisting of the topic distributions of all works from this time period.
+We then compute the centroid of the feature space as the average of all feature vectors.
+The novelty score $s_{i}$ is defined as the Jensen-Shannon Distance (JSD; \cite{klingenstein2014civilizing}) between the fanfiction's topic distribution and the center of the feature space:

 where $\boldsymbol{f_i}$ is the vector representation of a fanfiction, and $\boldsymbol{f_i^{(c)}}$ is the centroid (see above). $\boldsymbol{v} = \frac{1}{2}(\boldsymbol{f_i} + \boldsymbol{f_i^{(c)}})$, and D is the Kullback--Leibler divergence between the two vectors.